khiner/flowgrid/README.md

 ### Why copyleft?

 The audio world has lots of high quality open-source code, educational resources, libraries, and other software resources.
-However, the commercial audio industry is also full of protected IP.
+However, the commercial audio software industry is also full of protected IP.
-This is a necessary strategy for the too-few companies that manage to achieve some level of financial independence in the audio software industry, in which it's notoriously hard to do so.
+This is a necessary strategy for the too-few companies that manage to achieve some level of financial independence in an industry where that's a hard thing to do.

-Choosing a permissive license allowing for closed-source commercial usage stands to benefit more end users (musicians, artists, creators) in the short-term, since companies producing closed-source software could freely put the code right into their products.
+Choosing a permissive license allowing for closed-source commercial usage may stand to benefit more end users (musicians, artists, creators) in the short-term, since companies producing closed-source software could freely put the code right directly their products without violating copyright.

-In my experience, it's very easy, and always getting easier, to find the music software or hardware you need, while it's much harder to find the right tools and methods for creating new audio software.
+I usually find it pretty easy to find the music software or hardware I need as a _music producer_.
+As a _developer_, I've found it much harder to find the resources, tooling, and methodologies I need to easily create effective new audio software.

-Although this project is first and foremost a creative tool, the intention and spirit is much more about hacking, learning, education and research than it is about creating end media products.
+Although this project is first and foremost a creative tool, the intention and spirit is much more about hacking, learning, educating and researching than it is about creating end media products.
-For these purposes, it's more important to keep the information open than to make the functionality freely and widely available.
+For these purposes, it's more important to keep the information open than it is to make the functionality freely and widely available.